 The Rogue Fitness 12″ Monster Bands aren’t perfect, but they’re durable and the best option for doing resistance band squats and deadlifts on the road.
 The bands have the same functional flaws (e.g., gradual resistance, degrading over time) of any resistance band but these sacrifices are well worth the utility of the resistance band exercises for legs that become possible and the resistance level achieved, all while traveling and without compromising too much packing space.

-Why do you need to get in a lower body resistance workout, anyways?
+Why you need to get in a lower-body resistance workout

 This could be an article in its own right but in short, you never want to skip leg day…for two reasons.